 Gynecologists have a duty to properly screen, diagnose and treat cervical cancer in their patients.
 Proper screening and diagnosis include not only performing a pap smear and HPV test but also interpreting the results correctly.
 This screening is particularly effective at catching squamous cell cervical cancer, which is the most common.
 Squamous cell cervical cancer is often defeated by screening because the cells typically incubate for quite some time before they become cancerous.

-There are, however, limitation to the Pap smear.
+There are, however, limitations to the Pap smear.
 A Pap smear may contain only a small number of abnormal cells among 50,000 to 300,000 normal cells.
 Pap smears also do not identify cervical disease in some women, which leads to a false negative that can delay treatment.

 Cervical cancer diagnosed at an early stage can be treated with radiation or surgery.
 A surgical excision of the cervix or a hysterectomy can be curative for early-stage cervical cancer.

 Cervical Cancer Misdiagnosis

 Cervical cancer misdiagnosis medical malpractice lawsuit most commonly involve the giving or interpreting of Pap smears.
 Sometimes doctors simply fail to follow-up on a Pap smear that demands further workup.
 An abnormal test is not a “let’s wait and see how it goes” situation.
 What is required is a colposcopy and biopsy.

 In other cases, the mistake is in interpreting the result not incorrectly identifying errors in the collection process that would distort the results.
 What happens after a Pap smear is that a trained cytotechnologist screens the smear and evaluates the sample for adequacy and any evidence of abnormal cells.
 The cytotechnologist will forward to a pathologist Pap smears they believe may be abnormal.
 Any breakdown or mistake in this process can lead to a misdiagnosis that results in a malpractice lawsuit.